-- Non-purging: the person uses as compensatory behaviour fasting and excessive exercise, but don’t vomit or use laxatives.
+- Non-purging: the person uses fasting and excessive exercise as compensatory behaviour but doesn’t vomit or use laxatives.

 Cognitive-behavioural therapy (CBT) is one of the types of therapies that have shown success to treat bulimia.
 The purpose of the therapy is for the person to understand the need to stop restricting food and engaging in compensatory behaviours.
-The key element is to develop healthy eating habits, where the person eats a variety of food in the appropriate quantity, without having any food restricted or any other food rules.
+The critical element is to develop healthy eating habits, where the person eats a variety of food in the appropriate quantity, without having any food restrictions or any other food rules.
 By doing this, the physical hunger that was leading the person to eat will stop.
 In the second stage, therapy can focus on reducing the binges produced by emotions.
-CBT teaches the patient to deal with emotions in a healthier way rather than using food to escape unpleasant feelings.
+CBT teaches the patient to deal with emotions more healthily rather than using food to escape unpleasant feelings.

-It is also important to tackle body dissatisfaction, challenging the society messages that makes us think that we are worth what our bodies are worth, instead of focusing on our values, compassion, empathy and personality.
+It is also vital to tackle body dissatisfaction, challenging the social messages that make us think that we are worth what our bodies are worth, instead of focusing on our values, compassion, empathy and personality.

 - More information about bulimia – NHS

 - Food factsheet – The Association of UK Dieticians